-Yes, Internet access is available to the community through public computers.
-NPR Library card owners receive two free hour of internet access daily.
-You may request extra time for $1 per hour, if a computer is available.
-If you do not have an NPR Library card or your own Wi-Fi compatible device, you may use a guest computer for 15 minutes at no charge or purchase a one-hour visitor's pass for $1.
+Yes, Internet access is available to the community through public computers by appointment only, for up to one hour per day.
+Appointments may be made up to seven days in advance by contacting the library at 727-853-1279.
+If you do not have an NPR Library card, you may request a guest pass.
 Your NPR Library also provides free Wi-Fi service both inside and outside on library grounds.

 How do I get on the computer?

-Enter your user ID (the barcode on the back of your NPR Public Library card) and your PIN number (your four digit birth year).
+Enter your user ID (found on the back of your NPR Public Library card) and your PIN number (the password you set up for your membership account).
 You may also freely access Wi-Fi by connecting to NPRlibrary-public.

 May I let a family member use my library card to get on the computer?

 Only you are authorized to use your library card to access the public computers.
 Each individual must have their own library card to access the computers.
 Unauthorized use will result in a block placed upon the library card.